 - Improve muscle strength and balance.

-Medical management of COPD is based on clinical presentation and severity of disease.
+Medical management of COPD is based on clinical presentation and severity of the disease.
 A PCP can evaluate a patient and prescribe medication to improve alveolar dilation (bronchodilators).
 Medication can also be prescribed to reduce cough, to dry out the secretion.

 In moderate to severe cases, a person may be prescribed to have oxygen at home.
-This can either be during night time or throughout the day.
+This can either be during the night time or throughout the day.